Want a Wooden Rabbit Cage?

 By "fine," I mean, not too shabby for a fairly handy teenager studying auto mechanics but not carpentry...
 No matter, I was quite proud of what I had built myself.

-It wasn’t long before the design flaws became obvious.
+Before long the design flaws became obvious.

 • Wood = Ammonia!
 Rabbits pee, and soon the wooden hutches began to smell of ammonia.